 SOC 262 The American Civil Rights Movement (3) This is an interdisciplinary course designed to introduce students to the history, rhetoric and social forces surrounding the Civil Rights Movement.
+Offered on demand.
 Cross-listed as COM 330 and HUM 304.

-SOC 270 Civic Engagement I (3) This course is designed to encourage a vision for deep personal transformation set in the context of neighborhood engagement.
-A multidisciplinary approach will be used to try and bring resources to bear on understanding a city in distress.
-Sites include Beaver Falls or Aliquippa.
-Prerequisite: Sophomore standing.
+SOC 270 Civic Engagement (3) This course is designed to encourage a vision for deep personal transformation within the context of studies of historic Christian community and neighborhood engagement.
+This course is only available to students in the living/learning community "City House".
+Prerequisite: Sophomore standing and resident of City House.
+Every fall.

-SOC 271 Restoring the City (3) This course is a continuation of SOC 270 but will have a different set of units.
-Sites include Beaver Falls or Aliquippa.
+SOC 271 Restoring the City (3) This course is built around themes of place, localism, and Beaver Falls.
 Prerequisite: Sophomore standing.
+Every Spring.

 SOC 300 Special Topics (3) Specialized courses in sociology not otherwise listed in the catalog.
-Examples would be sociology of the city, the civil rights movement, or new urbanism.
+Examples would be American Culture Studies; International Justice; and Environmental Sociology.
 May be repeated with different topics.
 Prerequisite: SOC 120.
-Offered every other year.
+Every year.

 SOC 310 Deviance and Marginalization (3) Investigating the social processes that marginalize individuals and groups due to norm violation and labels them deviant such as addicts, mentally ill, aging or murderers.
 Prerequisite: SOC 120.
-Offered every other year.
+Fall semester, odd years.

 SOC 311 Sociology of the City (3) This course introduces students to the central role the city plays in social life today.
 It is set in the long history of sociology's interest in urbanism and highlights current attempts to thriving neighborhoods.
-Offered every other year.
+Fall semester, even years.

 SOC 312 Studies in Black Culture (3) An exploration of the rich historical, cultural and social dimensions of the black experience in America.
 Topics will vary.
 Repeatable with a different topic.
-Offered annually.
+Fall semester.

 SOC 346 Sociology of Religion (3) The relationship between religion and society with special attention to the role of the church in American society.
 Prerequisite: SOC 120.
-Offered every other year.
+Spring semester, even years.

 SOC 360 Readings in Social Theory (3) An in-depth reading of primary sources of classic and contemporary social theory done in seminar format.
 Prerequisites: SOC 120, and junior standing.
-Offered every other year.
+Fall semester, even years.

 SOC 380 Public Scholarship (3) This is an applied research project to be done in conjunction with an existing organization, agency, or ministry where the student's research is conducted in response to an identified problem.
+Offered on demand.

 SOC 401 Utopia and Shalom (3) The sociology capstone course surveying the historical quest of human groups for utopia contrasted with the Biblical concept of shalom.
 Prerequisites: SOC 120 and junior standing.
-Offered every other year.
+Spring semester, odd years.

 SOC 421 Seminar (3) Independent work guided by faculty lectures and class discussion.
 This course will cover different topics and will only be offered as an elective necessitated by student interest.
 Prerequisites: sociology major, and junior standing.
-Offered every other year.
+Offered on demand.